javanile/mush/docs/root/01-get-started.md

 $ curl get.javanile.org/mush | sh
 ```

-For other installation methods, please visit the [Installation Guide](/miscellaneous/installation).
+For other installation methods, please visit the [installation](/installation).

 ## First steps with Mush